-Monday was particularly hard today because we spent the weekend away in Washington and had such a good time!
-Our friends Morgan and Joe (celebrity name: MoJo) moved to Bellevue last year and because life is so busy, Mike and I were finally able to make it up there for a visit (10 months later).
+Monday was particularly hard today because we spent the weekend away in Washington and had such a good time visiting our friends Morgan and Joe, who moved to Bellevue last year.
+Because life is so busy, Mike and I were finally able to make it up there for a visit (10 months later).
 We flew out Friday evening and, to tide us over for the flight, split a beer and a small order of potato skins at the airport.
-Yum, airport food…………..
+Yum, airport food.
+Said no one, ever.

 We arrived in Seattle around 9pm, a little cold (California is in a serious drought and I haven’t experienced life under 70 degrees in a while…) but mostly just really excited to be there!
-MoJo got engaged this year (!) and Morgan just started a new job so there was a lot to catch up on our drive to where they live in Bellevue.
+MoJo got engaged this year (!) and Morgan just started a new job so there was a lot to catch up on.

 Bellevue is this perfect little city (that amazingly isn’t too crowded or dirty) about 10 minutes from Seattle.
 We stopped at one of Morgan and Joe’s favorite restaurant Lot No. 3 before going back to their apartment.
-We started the night with drinks (wine for the ladies and beer for the men) while we waited for our table.
+We started the night with drinks (wine for the ladies and beer for the men) while waiting for our table.
 I expected to be starving by this point but wasn’t actually too hungry when we sat down for dinner.
-Instead of ordering a full meal I stuck with one veggie slider (which were sold individually) and a side of fries.
-I’m not sure if it’s more of a mental thing or an actual physical reaction but sometimes eating meat (like the bacon pieces on our potato skins) makes me feel nauseous so I thought it was best to go vegetarian at dinner.
-Washington has all of these amazing local, organic, vegetarian/vegan options when dining out.
-Heaven!
+Instead of ordering a full meal I stuck with veg sliders and a side of fries.

 After dinner we headed to MoJo’s for a few brews and glasses of wine before bed.
 Which was after 2am… Which is really late for us now… ( Or, at least for me!)

 After brunch we drove around Lake Washington to look at all of the nice houses that surround the area.
-(Bill Gates lives here, to give you an idea of the houses there…. $$$$$$$$$$$) After a short tour, I was in some serious need of caffeine so we made a pit stop at Cafe Cesura, a “hip” (do people still say that?) cafe where I really wanted to try a latte but was feeling nauseous again so ordered an organic black English breakfast tea to-go instead.
+(Bill Gates lives here, to give you an idea of the houses there…. $$$$$$$$$$$) After a short tour, I was in some serious need of caffeine so we made a pit stop at Cafe Cesura, a trendy little cafe.
+Hello, Washington!

 After our massive, marvelous, sandwiches, it was time to go to the airport.
 Washington was so much fun with some of the best food I’ve had this year!
 (Which reminded me of how underwhelmed I was with the food when I was in New York a few months ago… Stay tuned for the post!)